 According to our analysis, water in the three areas has an average rate of impurities and elements of 21.8%.
 Meaning, that readings of impurities and elements were on average 21.8% of legal limits.

-Lee Devlin, Founder, at Homecure Plumbers comments:
+Lee Devlin, Founder, at Homecure Plumbers in London comments:

 “Ensuring water is safe, treated and clean of potential contaminants is no easy feat, with many variables based on geography, land usage and even the actions and infrastructure of our ancestors having an impact on how our water reaches us today.”

 “Our research highlights just how different the water compositions and across much of England and parts of Wales are, with one of the biggest surprises being the (although safe) levels of lead in South London and West Sussex compared to the other areas analysed.”

 Data was taken from the most recent (2020) water quality reports for each water authority analysed and their subsequent areas and regions of coverage.
 Where counties and water authorities crossed over, an average (central postcode) was used to provide an average estimation for that area.

 Elements and contaminants analysed were chosen due to their prevalence, impact on water taste and flavour, and potential health impacts.